1961 Barbadian general election

 General elections were held in Barbados on 4 December 1961.
 They were the first held after Barbados was granted full self-government earlier in the year.
 24 MPs were elected across twelve two-member constituencies, using the block vote method.

 Although the incumbent Barbados Labour Party (BLP) received more votes, the non-proportional electoral system allowed the opposition Democratic Labour Party (DLP) to win 14 of the 24 seats and form a government for the first time.
 Among the defeated BLP candidates was the Premier Hugh Gordon Cummins, who lost his St. Thomas seat.
-This was also the last time an independent was elected to the Assembly, with trade union leader Frank Leslie Walcott winning a seat in the St. Peter constituency.
+This was also the last time an independent was elected to the assembly, with trade union leader Frank Leslie Walcott winning a seat in the St. Peter constituency.
 Voter turnout was 61.3%.

 Results

+The result was highly disproportionate for the two major parties, with the BLP receiving 37% of the vote but only winning 25% of the seats, while the DLP received 36% of the vote and won 58% of the seats.